Haoming02/sd-webui-i2i-ancestral-tree/README.md

 - Pressing **Space** to quickly return to the default view
 - Clicking on an image will open the file explorer, with said file highlighted

+### Notice
+- `Sketch` and `Inpaint sketch` results do **not** work
+- If you have a lot of images, it will take a long time to load, and an even longer time as well as a large amount of RAM to generate the graphs...

 ## Roadmap
+- [X] Checkbox for recursive processing images from folders
 - [ ] More generation information
-- [ ] Checkbox for recursive processing images from folders
+- [ ] Cache the search results in some sort of database to avoid parsing every single time